 Alice was glad she didn’t have to work the streets.
 There was something to be said to having a legit employer with insurance benefits even.
 Her employer worked the market and did the book-keeping for her, being careful to take good care of her as well as her co-workers.
 Money didn’t usually go directly to her unless some bloke was trying to screw her the wrong way.
 Then, she made it personal but some people liked to play the let’s make her angry game and she was usually happy to oblige if the price were right, to a point.
 As long as there was no harsh physical violence, she didn’t mind.
 Such violence, she would not condone.

 With her hair being blond, she had to learn a new cliental and deal with the incessant blond jokes.
 How many blonds does it take to screw in a light bulb?
-Working where she did, naturally there was no clean version of the joke.
+Working where she did, naturally, there was no clean version of the joke.
 Of course, her boss didn’t like the change but learned to deal with it after she threatened to walk off the job and do something else.
 Her boss was reasonable that way and they did have a mutual understanding.
 He didn’t throw his weight around unless it was to protect his own, then he was great to have on their side.
-Customer satisfaction and loyalty was all important, after all, but his employee’s got taken care of and abuse was not tolerated.
+Customer satisfaction and loyalty were all-important, after all, but his employees got taken care of and abuse was not tolerated.
 Knowing this was what made Alice like her job.
 She was truly performing a service to the community, well, that is what she has been known to say but the truth is that people needed release and this way was not only profitable, it helped keep it off the streets where real abuse was prominent.
-She stood in the window and watched the crowds’ reactions to her presence on the third floor and the finger pointing and picture taking began.
+She stood in the window and watched the crowds’ reactions to her presence on the third floor and the finger-pointing and picture taking began.
 She was long past being embarrassed.

 Walking into the Salon where Chloe worked, the exact same salon where she worked a year ago, in fact, Alice walked in and requested Chloe outright.
 The wait wasn’t as long as expected, about twenty minutes, and she brought plenty of reading material.